-Honours: Eligible students will enrol in 9804 Law Honours (6cp) in place of two Law Electives in their last year. • - 9cp open electives from any part of the University.
+- Honours: Eligible students will enrol in 9804 Law Honours (6cp) in place of two Law Electives in their last year. - Unit Availability: In any semester and year only a selection of these units are available.

+• - 9cp open electives from any part of the University.